 Moving further away

-If you’re moving further away and can’t use the same pharmacy, you’ll need to tell your GP or dietitian your new address so they can send you a new registration form.
+If you’re moving further away and can’t use the same pharmacy, you’ll need to tell your GP your new address.
+This means that they can send you a new registration form.

 Moving health board